Their excitement is our excitement

 “I want to share my excitement with you all.
 Today has really been a good day for me, because i have been appointed the master of ceremony of the biggest yearly function at Makerere Business Institute (my school).”
 I was appointed the only girl along with one other boy.

-Ronald is just finishing a four-year building certificate at vocational school.
+Ronald has earned a certificate in building and is now apprenticing with a building contractor.
 He was part of the first group of students that joined Stand Tall.
 He had lost out on several years of schooling due to financial hardships at home but he was determined to complete his elementary education and learn a trade.
-He is now about to graduate in building practices and is working with a reputable engineer during school breaks.
+He will be entering a diploma program in engineering in 2020.

 “I am so proud of who I have become today and many people have accepted that what I learned in school was real.”